-Joaqu-n
+Joaquín

 According to the US Treasury Department, he is the most "powerful drug trafficker in the world."

-Guzm-n is perceived by some as a hero, with many narcocorridos, "drug ballads," that glorify kingpins, written in his honor.
+Guzmán is perceived by some as a hero, with many narcocorridos, "drug ballads," that glorify kingpins, written in his honor.

-Guzm-n faces charges in 10 legal cases in Mexico, as well as federal charges in Arizona, California, Texas, Illinois, New York, Florida and New Hampshire.
+Guzmán faces charges in 10 legal cases in Mexico, as well as federal charges in Arizona, California, Texas, Illinois, New York, Florida and New Hampshire.

-Timeline: 1960s - Begins planting marijuana with his cousins.
+1960s - Begins planting marijuana with his cousins.

 1970s - Begins running drugs to major Mexican cities and the US border and working with major drug traffickers such as Miguel Angel Felix Gallardo, leader of the Guadalajara Cartel.

 1980s - Member of the Guadalajara Cartel.
 After the arrest of Felix Gallardo, the cartel splits into factions.
-Guzm-n becomes leader of the Sinaloa Cartel Pacific coast faction.
+Guzmán becomes leader of the Sinaloa Cartel Pacific coast faction.

-February 1992 - Police find the bodies of six of Guzm-n's top lieutenants dumped along Tijuana highways; the six men had been tortured and shot.
+February 1992 - Police find the bodies of six of Guzmán's top lieutenants dumped along Tijuana highways; the six men had been tortured and shot.

-November 1992 - Six people are gunned down at a discotheque in Puerto Vallarta by gunmen working for Guzm-n, whose targets are traffickers in the Tijuana Cartel.
+November 1992 - Six people are gunned down at a discotheque in Puerto Vallarta by gunmen working for Guzmán, whose targets are traffickers in the Tijuana Cartel.

-May 1993 - Gunmen with the Tijuana Cartel attempt to assassinate Guzm-n in retribution, firing upon a vehicle at an airport.
-Guzm-n escapes unharmed, but Cardinal Archbishop of Guadalajara Juan Jes-s Posadas Ocampa, is killed accidentally, along with six others.
+May 1993 - Gunmen with the Tijuana Cartel attempt to assassinate Guzmán in retribution, firing upon a vehicle at an airport.
+Guzmán escapes unharmed, but Cardinal Archbishop of Guadalajara Juan Jesús Posadas Ocampa is killed accidentally, along with six others.

 June 9, 1993 - Wanted on charges of drug trafficking, murder and kidnapping, he is arrested in Guatemala and extradited to Mexico.
-Guzm-n is subsequently sentenced to a minimum of 20 years in a maximum security prison.
+Guzmán is subsequently sentenced to a minimum of 20 years in a maximum security prison.

 Early 2000s - Violence across Mexico escalates as El Chapo's Sinaloa Cartel attempts to encroach upon Tijuana and Gulf Cartel territory.